lge-ros2/sample_resources/README.md

 # sdf-assets
-sample world and model files in SDF
+sample world and model files in SDF for multi-robot-simulator